 AFO Orthotic Services

-An AFO is generally used to control the ankle joint in some way, address instability in the lower limb and promote a more natural walking motion.
-It is important to know there are different versions of AFOs (described lower on this page).
+An AFO is used to address instability and weakness in the lower limb and promote a safer and more natural walking motion.
+It is important to know there are different types of AFOs (described lower on this page).

 They may be used to support people living with a wide range of physical and neurological conditions.
-Some examples of pathologies requiring an AFO include:
+Some of these include:

 - Dorsiflexion weakness causing foot drop